 Note: Participants CANNOT delete a pin after it is submitted.
 However, they can edit it by clicking the three dots, as shown below, participants can choose to Edit the pin.
 The position of a pin can be changed by dragging it to the required position.
 After making the necessary changes, the participants will have to submit again to save the changes.

-4. When a participant clicks on a pin, it 'grows bigger' to differentiate it from other pins on the map and the details of the pin are displayed.
+4. When a participant clicks on a pin, it 'zooms in' to differentiate it from other pins on the map and the details of the pin are displayed.

 5. Pins have a unique id, called a 'Marker Id' to enable unique identification of a pin.
 This also means that each pin has a unique URL.
 Just click on the pin to focus on it, and copy the URL (showing the marker ID) from the top, to share it..
 In the example below the URL is - https://demonstration.engagementhq.com/places/maps/Park#marker-7572 When a user clicks on the URL, the map will open with marker id pin 7572 in focus.